markdias/coral_portfolio/README.md

 Sign in using the password from your `.env`.
 Edits are saved to your browser.
 Click “Publish to frontend” to write the current dataset to `frontend/src/data/defaultData.js`.

+#### Git sync prerequisites

+The Git tools in the admin studio execute local `git` commands from the repository root.
+Make sure you start the admin API from within the cloned repository so it can detect your existing branches, and confirm `git` is installed with access to the remote you plan to push to (for example, `origin`).

 The admin studio now includes a contact editor.
 You can add email, phone numbers, or any URL and the frontend will infer a matching icon automatically when visitors browse the contact section.
 The dashboard adopts a WordPress-style layout with a persistent sidebar—pick any section in the left rail to load its tools into the main workspace on the right.
 Each editor now